heptarch/heptarch.github.io/drafts/SAEPage.md

 *FISTA (Fast Iterative Shrinkage-Thresholding Algorithm)*, which still has a sparsity term regularized by $\lambda$, and approaches basis pursuit exactly as $\lambda \to 0$.
-As discussed in the previous point, for reasons that are not entrely clear, the optimal $\lambda$ is somewhat finely tuned, and neither pure basis pursuit nor LASSO saturate $C = 1$.
+As discussed in the previous point, for reasons that are not entirely clear, the optimal $\lambda$ is somewhat finely tuned, and neither pure basis pursuit nor LASSO saturate $C = 1$.

 *Black holes?* The secret underlying this post is that everything here was inspired by thinking about neural networks as black holes.
-I'll expand on this more in a future post, but the basic observation is that black holes leak information (like $\mathcal{N}$) and we typically want to capture that information in an auxiliary system (like $\mathcal{F}$).
+I'll expand on this more in a future post, but the basic observation is that black holes scramble and leak information into auxiliary systems surrounding the black hole, much as $\mathcal{N}$ scrambles and leaks information into $\mathcal{F}$.
 There are constraints on how and when we can access information called the
  [*Page curve*](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.44.301);
- I simply wanted to find the Page curve of an SAE learning from a neural network.
+ I simply wanted to find the Page curve of training an SAE.

+### Code

+### Acknowledgements